 Did you know your central heating system is under pressure so you can rinse the plates in hot water in the sink?
 How else would the water flow to all the radiators and back again?
 If the pressure is too high, or low your system won’t work properly.

 We provide a few hints in this article concerning what to do if the pressure is on the high side.
 But first a word of caution: You should not adjust your boiler controls unless you are a gas safe technician because it is a natural gas appliance.

 It’s a good idea to make a habit of checking your boiler pressure once a day.
 As long as the needle is in the green zone when it’s turned on, you should be okay.
 If not, you may need to find a gas-safe technician who can fix the problem before it fails completely.

 - If the pressure is below the green zone then your boiler can’t work as it should.
 The hot water will circulate more slowly, and be cooler by the time it reaches the radiators, bathrooms and kitchen.

-- If the pressure is above the green zone then this means the pump is working harder than it should and putting unnecessary pressure on the pipes and joints behind the walls and under the floor,
+- If the boiler pressure is too high then it will be above the green zone then this means the pump is working harder than it should and putting unnecessary pressure on the pipes and joints behind the walls and under the floor,

 The latter is a potentially more serious matter in the short run.
 Hence we wrote this article to tell you what to do if the pressure is too high.
 However we will also touch on what to do if the boiler pressure is too low.

-That way you’ll have all the information about boiler pressure in one place, and at your fingertips if you check the reading and find it’s outside the green temperature zone.
+That way you’ll have all the information about boiler pressure in one place, and at your fingertips, if you check the reading and find that the boiler temperature is too high.